What are Trigger Finger and Trigger Thumb?

 Speaking with you to understand your symptoms and carefully examining your hand are central to making the diagnosis.
 An x-ray of the hand will evaluate for other reasons to have pain and stiffness.

-Trigger Finger is common and can range from being a mild nuisance to causing great difficulty with use of the hand.
-Call Dr. Pruzansky at 212-249-8700 to schedule an appointment and restore your finger’s motion.
+Trigger Finger and Thumb are common and can range from being a mild nuisance to causing great difficulty with use of your hand.
+Call HandSport Surgery Institute at 212-249-8700 to schedule an appointment and restore your finger’s motion.